Popham Airfield

 The airfield has two grass runways, designated 08/26 and 03/21.
-Light aircraft maintenance facilities, aircraft hire and flight training on microlight and light aircraft is available.
+Light aircraft maintenance facilities, aircraft hire, and flight training on microlight, light aircraft and gyroplanes is available.

-Popham Airfield runs many different events over the year, including the Microlight trade fair in May, the annual Motorcycle Mega Meet & Vintage Aircraft Fly-in in August and the New Year's Day Fly-in.
+Popham Airfield runs many different events over the year, including the Microlight trade fair in May, the annual Motorcycle Mega Meet & Vintage Aircraft Fly-in in August, and the New Year's Day Fly-in.

 Popham Airfield's radio frequency is 129.805 MHz (8.33 kHz spacing) air-to-ground only with an additional operations frequency of 131.405 MHz (8.33 kHz spacing) for the resident flight school.
 Radio operating hours are from 08:30 until 17:00 (winter 16:30 or sunset if earlier).

-The airfield is home to AirBourne Aviation, a flight training school that made international media headlines when in August 2014, one of its staff pilots discovered one of the secret filming locations for Star Wars Ep7. at Greenham Common and photographed a half-constructed, full size Millennium Falcon spaceship.